angelorm/cordova-plugin-bluenet-dfu/README.md

 * License: LGPL v3+, Apache, or MIT, your choice
 * Almende B.V., http://www.almende.com and DoBots B.V., http://www.dobots.nl
 * Rotterdam, The Netherlands

+### Forked

+This plugin was forked by Angelo Martins at 15 Feb.
+2017